nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 10. Wood filler (if needed)
 11. [Clamps](https://amzn.to/3ld3IcZ)
 12. Stain/Mineral oil (If you're planning on using this with food in any capacity, be sure to get food-safe varnishes/stains/oils.)
+13. Polyurethane
-13. Ruler
+14. Ruler
-14. Speed square
+15. Speed square
-15. Safety gear
+16. Safety gear

 ## How-to: